 F&C acts with the highest business standards across the organisation.
 We have clear polices and guidelines for all our activities.

-In 2009 F&C was de-merged from Friends Provident, achieving full independence for the first time.
+was de-merged from Friends Provident, achieving full independence for the

 Use our interactive timeline below to view key dates in the history of F&C

 Launch of Foreign & Colonial Government Trust by solicitor Philip Rose (Norton Rose) with Lord Westbury as first Chairman (originally the Foreign & Colonial Government Trust).
 Included investments in Canada, Europe, Russia, Turkey, Egypt, Brazil, Chile, Argentina, Peru and the US.

 Foreign and Colonial Investment Trust makes first Indian and Japanese investment.